How Much can I Claim for my Work Accident or Injury?

 You can call us for free now on 0800 0747 644 or complete our contact form and a member of our expert team will be happy to speak with you to discuss any queries in detail with you.

 It will cost you nothing to make that call and there are no upfront charges if you decide to proceed with Grieves Solicitors.
 We take the majority of our accident at work cases on a no win no fee basis.
 If your claim is unsuccessful and you are not awarded any compensation for your injuries, then you will not have to worry about legal charges as you do not pay us a penny.

 The total amount of compensation you will receive will be a combination of general and special damages and will be calculated according to the individual circumstances of your case.
 General damages compensation awards differ according to the severity of your injury and how quickly you recover.
 Thus, a solicitor will need to gather more detailed information about your situation to be able to give you a more accurate idea of a potential settlement amount as well as advise you on how likely you will be to win, and how long it will take to receive your compensation.

 How do we calculate compensation for multiple injuries?

+Numerous injuries in an accident are generally defined as being injuries to different parts of the body that happen as a result of a single accident or neglectful act.
+They can have a catastrophic effect on the injured person’s life.
 The calculations for compensation on multiple injuries are determined on each case individually and will take into account the impact that the injuries have had altogether on your life.
-Multiple injury claims can be considerably more complex than single injuries and can be life changing.
+Multiple injury claims can be considerably more complex than single injuries and can be life-changing.